 Simultaneously, the rollout of EMV has reduced fraudsters ability to commit fraud at the point of sale, and they have turned to card-not-present fraud to mitigate their losses.
 This is problematic for consumers and merchants alike.

 To help business owners reduce their risk of fraud, we’ll review the steps to accept credit card payments manually that apply to most Merchant Account Providers, along with the best security measures you can incorporate into your protocol when accepting e-commerce or phone payments.
 Some of these fraud-prevention measures have the added bonus of reducing your rates (not to mention saving you money in lost merchandise and revenue should a fraudulent transaction occur).

 If you don’t already have a credit card terminal, you should absolutely invest in one.
 Processing in-person transactions manually takes time and undermines the fraud-prevention measures — especially EMV — available for card-present transactions.

-Now, manually processing a credit card can vary in appearance and order depending on your provider, but generally entails these steps:
+Now, to manually accept credit card payments can vary in appearance and order depending on your provider, but generally entails these steps: